syrupfund/stargate_project/README.md

 2. **LayerZero V2**: Uses the latest version of LayerZero protocol for efficient cross-chain bridging

 3. **Auto Bridge**: Randomly selects source/destination pairs, amounts, and modes for natural-looking bridging patterns

+4. **Fee Tracking**: Automatically tracks and analyzes all transaction fees, providing insights into bridging costs

+## Security Notes

+- **NEVER share your private keys**
+- Store your private keys securely
+- Consider using a new wallet for testing
+- Review the code before running it with your keys

 ## License